-Proposals must be received by 3pm on Friday, April 2, 2021.
-Proposers submitting by U.S. mail must notify Hope Cohen by 3pm on Friday, March 19, 2021.
+Proposals must be received by 3pm on Wednesday, March 2, 2022.
+Proposers submitting by U.S. mail or similar service must notify Hope Cohen of such intent by 3pm by Wednesday, February 16, 2022.
 Proposals and modifications received after the time and date listed above will be considered late, will be returned to the proposer unopened and will not be considered for award, except as provided for in Section 1-13(j)(2)(i) of the Concession Rules.